steevenakintilo/autoApply/README.md

 * Job error: This channel will put all the offer  where the bot didn't applied because an error happend
 * Job applied succes: This channel will put all the offer where the bot applied well
 * New question to answer: This channel will put all the job offer where you need to answer the question and the question you need to answer too
-You can name each of the 7 channels whatever you want but you should put easy to understand name
+* Cover letter:  This channel will print the cover letter generated and link of the job offer You can name each of the 8 channels whatever you want but you should put easy to understand name

 ## Configuration file
 This file is important because it's where all your login info and filter are.